 However, a judge may deviate from these guidelines depending on the individual circumstances of each spouse as well as factors affecting the best interests of the child.
 The latter may include:

-In legal separation, the same considerations are relied upon to set child support by the Court.
+In a legal separation, the same considerations are relied upon to set child support by the Court.

 Adjustments to the amount of child support may be required over time as changes occur in the needs and circumstances of both parents and children.
-At our law firm, we facilitate our clients in achieving post decree modifications whenever it becomes necessary.
-Such changes typically require a court hearing, and we will help you representing your case in the best possible light to achieve the desired results for your modification and enforcement case.
+At our law firm, we facilitate our clients in achieving post-decree modifications whenever it becomes necessary.
+Such changes typically require a court hearing, and we will help you represent your case in the best possible light to achieve the desired results for your modification and enforcement case.